Muskan-A/oibsip_1-Calculator-/README.md

 # Calculator
-Developed a calculator with simple functionalities using HTML ,CSS and Javascript.
+Calculator with simple functionalities using HTML ,CSS and Javascript.